Power Supply Buyers Guide

 The 8-pin EPS12V connector provides 12V to the CPU via the motherboard.
 The larger 8-pin version is used by mid-range and high-end CPUs and is essentially two 4-pin ATX12V connectors positioned side by side.
 On many power supplies the EPS12V can be split in half if your motherboard only has a 4-pin ATX12V socket.
 Dual CPU motherboards and some ultra high-end motherboards require a PSU with two 8-pin EPS12V connectors.

-The special 12-pin connector provides 12V to select high-end graphics cards.
-Despite having 12-pins this new connector is approximately the same size as the 8-pin PCI-E, but can transmit more current, enabling more powerful graphics cards.
-As not all power supplies have this new 12-pin cable, you can get adaptors that convert two 8-pin PCI-E cables from your power supply to a single 12-pin PCI-E cable.
-Just make sure to use two separate 8-pin PCI-E cables to ensure too much current isn’t drawn from the cables which could cause damage to your PC.
+Only ATX 3.0 power supplies have this new 16-pin PCIe 5.0 cable, but you can get adaptors that convert two or more 8-pin PCIe cables from an ATX 2.0 power supply to a single PCIe 5.0 cable.
+Just make sure to use at least two separate 8-pin PCIe cables to ensure too much current isn’t drawn from the cables which could cause damage to your PC.

 What most people refer to as the Molex connector, is technically the AMP MATE-N-LOK 1-480424-0.
 No wonder nobody calls it that anymore outside of datasheets!